 1. Wander Around the Ruined Abbey

-Bolton Abbey dates back to 1155 when a group of Augustinian monks and their prior started to build the priory.
-Over the following 400 years, it was added to and improved until it was destroyed on the orders of Henry VIII in 1539 as part of the Dissolution of the Monasteries- ordered by Henry VIII.
+Bolton Abbey dates back to 1155, when a group of Augustinian monks and their prior started to build the priory.
+Over the following 400 years, the priory was added to and improved until it was destroyed on the orders of Henry VIII in 1539 as part of the Dissolution of the Monasteries- ordered by Henry VIII.

 Today it’s an awe-inspiring place to visit.
 Remember to look up to take in the magnificent, soaring architecture – wondering how on earth a band of monks and their workers could have built something so incredible without modern tools!

 Pro Tip: One of the best views of the abbey is from the opposite side of the river, just past the stepping stones.

 2. Visit Bolton Priory Church